 My only real issue with the hardware is that the tuners don’t turn quite as smoothly.
 But this isn’t too big of a deal.

-Since this guitar is more expensive than the Bullet Strat, you’re bound to see some significant differences.
+Since this guitar is more expensive than the cheaper Bullet Strat (now replaced by the 'Sonic' series), you’re bound to see some significant differences.
 The most notable one is the presence of a Maple neck and fretboard (instead of an Indian Laurel fretboard on the Bullet).